japacheco10/connect_four_mcts/README.md

 * **`_resources/`:**
     * Stores application configuration files.
     * `config/log.ini`: Configures the Python logging module, defining logging behavior (e.g., format, handlers).
+    * `config/tournament_config.txt`: This file is used to configure the Connect Four tournament.
+It specifies the number of games to be played between each pair of decision making algorithms and the algorithm configurations to be included.

 * **`_test/`:**
     * Holds test case files for the game.